assemblymade/meta/app/views/faq_groups/revenue.md

 # Can an Assembly project be acquired by another company?

 Yes.
-If offers are made to acquire an Assembly product, it will be up to the Core Team to decide whether or not to take them.
+If offers are made to acquire an Assembly product, it will be up to the Core Team and Assembly to decide whether or not to take them.
 In the case of an acquisition, all funds will be distributed among those who own the product’s App Coins after the acquisition expenses are paid.